Beha-alotkha: Cold Feet, Dry Throat

 The Israelite ex-slaves won their first battle, but it was a close call.
 The tribe of Amalek attacked them in the wilderness between Egypt and Mt.
 Sinai, in the book of Exodus/Shemot.
 Moses asked his aide, Joshua, to choose some men to fight back.
 They eventually defeated the Amalekites only because Moses was sitting on a hill above, holding up the staff of God with the the help of two men.1 It was an ad-hoc battle; none of the Israelite men had been organized or prepared.

-But when the Israelites leave Mt.
+When the Israelites leave Mt.
 Sinai in the book of Numbers/Bemidbar, over a year later, they are heading for the southern border of Canaan, only an 11-day march away.2 And this time they expect to be the ones doing the attacking, as they began the process of conquering the “promised land”—with God’s help.

 The first Torah portion in the book of Numbers, also called Bemidbar (“in the wilderness of”)3 describes the organization of the Israelites into formations for marching and camping.
 God tells Moses: